-- Iextinction of species of animals - non-selectivity of animals by age and sex; - exposure of defaulters to legal action and punishment; - exposure to accidents and eventual loss of lives due to risks associated with this activity; - Deprivation of young and future generations of knowledge of some animals species; - 1 Yields very little family income, cannot be inherited and has no pension; - I interferes with seed dispersal, hence loss in biodiversity; - leads to collapse of traditional healing systems relying on wild animal parts and materials; - It is wasteful, exhaustive, tedious, risky and based on chance; - Plunges people to abject poverty
+- Extinction of species of animals. - Non-selectivity of animals by age and sex. - Exposure of defaulters to legal action and punishment. - Exposure to accidents and eventual loss of lives due to risks associated with this activity. - Deprivation of young and future generations of knowledge of some animals species. - Yields very little family income, cannot be inherited and has no pension. - Interferes with seed dispersal, hence loss in biodiversity. - Leads to collapse of traditional healing systems relying on wild animal parts and materials. - It is wasteful, exhaustive, tedious, risky and based on chance. - Plunges people into abject poverty.